 - Each family has a social security number

-- The family falls within or below the state’s required poverty level
+- The family income is at or below the state’s required poverty level

 - You are a non-resident living in the US for 5 years or more